 A hospital doctor says thousands of people in East Yorkshire are unaware they are living with a disease which could claim their lives.

-Dr Helen Collinson, consultant nephrologist at Hull and East Yorkshire Hospitals NHS Trust, said around three million people in the UK have chronic kidney disease (CKD).
+Dr Helen Collinson, consultant nephrologist at Hull University Teaching Hospitals NHS Trust, said around three million people in the UK have chronic kidney disease (CKD).